GetOcean/ocean-public-docs/connect-with-ssh-windows.md

 ---
 layout: page
-title: Connect to Your Ocean with ssh on OSX
+title: Connect to Your Ocean with ssh on Windows
 group: navigation
 ---
 {% include setup/ssh.md %}